Doug Jones beats Roy Moore in Alabama upset

 Moore, who largely avoided public events in the final weeks of the race and spent far less money on advertising than his opponent, bet big - and lost - on the state's traditional Republican leanings and the strength of his passionate evangelical Christian supporters.

-He sidestepped questions about sexual misconduct as he arrived at his polling place on horseback.
+He sidestepped questions about sexual misconduct as he arrived at his polling place on horseback earlier in the day.

+Alabama state law calls for a recount if the margin of victory is less than one-half of one percentage point.
+With all precincts reporting, Jones led by 1.5 points - three times that margin.

+If the secretary of state determines there were more write-in votes than the difference between Jones and Moore, the state's counties would be required to tally those votes.
+It's not clear how that would help Moore, who ended the night trailing Jones by more than 20,000 votes.

 Democrats were not supposed to have a chance in Alabama, one of the most Republican-leaning states in the nation.
 Trump defeated Democrat Hillary Clinton here by nearly 28 points just 13 months ago.
 Yet Moore had political baggage that repelled some moderate Republicans even before allegations of sexual misconduct surfaced.